sam-mahdi/Peaklist_Assignment_Library/SAVUS/HELP/SAVUS_Manual.md

 **Click enter to input entry**

 #############NMRSTAR V2,V3, or SPARKY Converted V3############
-You may now upload NMRSTAR V2 or V3 files from BMRB and SAVUS will convert them into the appropriate format for rmsd calculations with SPARTA+.
+You may now upload NMRSTAR V2 or V3 files from BMRB and AVSA will convert them into the appropriate format for rmsd calculations with SPARTA+.
 SPARKY Converted V3 files are also supported, however, the nomenclature for the atoms must follow the SPARKY/NMRSTAR format (N,HA,C,CA,CB,H).